-The main negative about GoodBelly is that some of their products contains at least 22g of sugar, which is half the daily recommendation.
+The main negative about GoodBelly is that some of their products contain at least 22g of sugar, half the daily recommendation.
 Some users do not like the higher sugar content of many of their products.

 They do make the GoodBelly Straight Shot that contains stevia instead of sugar.
 Excess sugar can cause some of the negative health benefits that GoodBelly is trying to negate.

 Many studies are ongoing as to which probiotics strains are the most beneficial for immune health and digestive issues.
 Initial research indicates that probiotics, including Lactobacillus Plantarum 299V, reduce digestive problems and build up the immune system, the Lancet Infectious Diseases reports.

 There is also a lot of doubt about whether probiotics can survive stomach acid to reach the digestive tract.
 Many brands sell enteric-coated capsules or use more potent strains to ensure safe passage.
 GoodBelly uses one such strain, LP299V, which appears to withstand stomach acid, as a study in the Digestive and Liver Diseasesuggests.